zeekus/textfiles/puppet_firewalld_howto_multiple_zones.md

-# You can use Yaml to manage multiple zones, but the firewalld configuration has some limitions.
+# You can use Yaml to manage multiple zones, but the firewalld configuration has some limitations.

 *Limitation: it seems you can't put multiple zones in the 'firewalld::services' area.
 But, 'rich_rules' can provide a work around.